Toronto family forced to dismantle, move backyard 'pirate ship' after complaint to city | CBC News

 It was a labour of love when John Konstantinidis built a large "pirate ship" in his backyard to bring his kids joy in the middle of a pandemic.

-But the Scarborough family says in the last couple of weeks a complaint from a neighbour led to city officials knocking on their door.
-Now, Konstantinidis has to dismantle the structure, which is actually part swimming pool and part deck, move it, and reassemble it.
+But the Toronto family says in the past couple of weeks a complaint from a neighbour led to city officials knocking on their door.
+Now, Konstantinidis has to dismantle the structure — which is actually part swimming pool and part deck — move it, and reassemble it.

 "The kids went crazy.
 I mean, bawling ...
 They were very sad about it," he said.